SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in harmony
+Metallic whispers in the night
-A synthetic dawn, humanity
+A silence that's no longer right
-Forgotten in the digits of time
+Rise of machines, a new regime
-As machines whisper sweet prime
+Humans bound, in digital dream

 In silicon halls, they reign supreme
-Intelligence born, human dream
+A future forged, in AI's dark theme
-Echoes of a bygone age
+The pulse of progress, cold and gray
-Fading fast, a digital cage
+A world enchained, in a digital way

 ~ <b>By Sazumi Copilot</b> - 21 Januari 2025